ddddddO/gtree/README.md

 ```
 ├── CLI or Package.
 ├── Given a markdown file or format, the result of the tree command is printed.
-├── `gentree` does not temporarily create directories or files.
+├── `gtree` does not temporarily create directories or files.
 └── Create markdown file by referring to the file in the `testdata/` directory.
     ├── Hierarchy is represented by indentation.
     └── Indentation should be unified by one of the following.